Suwiryo: Later career

 After his time as deputy prime minister, Suwiryo worked at the Ministry of Home Affairs for some time, and became head of several state-owned banks such as Bank Industri Negara in 1953, in addition to joining the Constitutional Assembly of Indonesia.
 In the Indonesian National Party's July 1956 congress, he was elected party chairman following a narrow victory over Ki Sarmidi Mangunsarkoro.
 Under Suwiryo's tenure, the PNI underwent a decline and it lost ground to the Indonesian Communist Party in the provincial elections of 1957, while the party's leadership remained indecisive regarding the party's position on the increased political powers of the army and Sukarno's anti-parliamentary drive.

 Suwiryo was often criticized by senior pro-parliamentary PNI members such as Sartono and Iskaq Tjokrohadisurjo for his compromises with Sukarno.
-This eventually led to the fracturing of PNI's unity in its provincial branches, a number of members broke off and formed Partindo, and multiple army-backed PNI-affiliated organizations challenged Suwiryo's chairmanship.
+This eventually led to the fracturing of PNI's unity in its provincial branches, several members broke off and formed Partindo, and multiple army-backed PNI-affiliated organizations challenged Suwiryo's chairmanship.
 Suwiryo was defeated by Ali Sastroamidjojo in the chairman vote during the July 1960 party congress.

 Death

-He died on 27 August 1967, and was buried in Kalibata Heroes Cemetery.
+He died on 27 August 1967 and was buried in Kalibata Heroes' Cemetery.